Presidency of Joseph Estrada: Impeachment proceedings

-Singson's allegation caused an outcry across the nation, culminating in Estrada's impeachment by the House of Representatives on November 13, 2000, which did not succeed.
+On November 13, 2000, 115 members of the House of Representatives signed an impeachment complaint against Estrada on charges of graft and corruption, betrayal of public trust, and culpable violation of the Constitution.
+The impeachment complaint attained at least 85 signatures, or one third of the House of Representatives as required in the Constitution.
+With the signature threshold reached, the impeachment complaint constitutes as the formal Articles of Impeachment against Estrada and was transmitted to the Senate without a plenary vote.
 The articles of impeachment were then transmitted to the Senate and an impeachment court was formed, with Chief Justice Hilario Davide, Jr. as presiding officer.

 Major television networks pre-empted their afternoon schedules to bring full coverage of the Impeachment Trial.

 During the trial, the prosecution presented witnesses and evidence to the impeachment court regarding Estrada's involvement in an illegal numbers game, also known as jueteng, and his maintenance of secret bank accounts.
 Estrada's legal team denied such allegations including his ownership of an account under the name "Jose Velarde".
 In February 2001, at the initiative of Senate President Aquilino Pimentel, Jr., the second envelope was opened before the local and foreign media, and it contained a document stating that Jaime Dichavez and not Estrada owned the "Jose Velarde Account".

 Ilocos Sur Governor Luis "Chavit" Singson was one of the witnesses who testified against Estrada.
 Estrada and the Singson were said to be "partners" in-charge of the operations of illegal gambling in the country.
 Singson feared that he would be charged and stripped of power (there have been talks about the governor making a deal with the opposition... he was to help incriminate Estrada and he would be compensated for his service), but he was offered immunity by anti-Estrada lawmakers.
 He was then asked to accuse Estrada of having committed several illegal acts.
 Vice-President of then Equitable-PCI Bank Clarissa Ocampo testified that she saw Estrada sign the false name "Jose Velarde" on the banking document and this was also witnessed by Apodicio Laquian.

 According to a 2004 Transparency International report, Estrada was ranked the world's tenth most corrupt head of government, and being the second Philippine Head of State after Marcos in terms of corruption.